Learn more about nonprofit marketing consultants here.

 • Print and web design.
 Effective marketing appeals are rarely just unformatted text.
 If your nonprofit doesn’t have a graphic designer on staff, a nonprofit marketing consultant can leverage powerful graphic design to transform your content into something that will stand out and drive donations.

 • Grant application.
-Applying for a grant will require your team to take on responsibilities that go beyond their normal fundraising efforts.
+Finding nonprofit grants and applying for them will require your team to take on responsibilities that go beyond their normal fundraising efforts.
 Hiring a consultant with expertise in grant writing and management can help you create a smooth, timely grant application process.

 • Google Ad Grant maintenance.
-Google Ad Grants provide nonprofits with the funds they need to launch marketing campaigns.
-But making the most of those funds and ensuring your nonprofit maintains compliance with the grant’s stipulations may require the expertise of a marketing consultant.
+Google Ad Grants provide nonprofits with $10,000 of Google Ads, for free.
+But making the most of these funds, tracking results, and ensuring your nonprofit maintains compliance can require the expertise of a marketing consultant.
+Check out the video below to learn more about the benefits of Google Ad Grant maintenance:

 What are common nonprofit marketing consultant services?